LCD Display

 When the right Context is loaded, you can use the Display like following:

-//Create a Component, with amount of ROWS and COLUMNS of the Device
+//Create a Component, with amount of ROWS and COLUMNS of the device

 LcdDisplay lcd = new LcdDisplay(pi4j, 4, 20);

-// Write text to the lines separate
+// Write text to specific position

 // Wait a little to have some time to read it